Exploring universal and non-universal regimes of trimers from three-body interactions in one-dimensional lattices: Results

+{We now turn to the large trimers ($V>>t$, $U<-2t$).
+A long-wavelength description is only expected to work when the relevant scattering lengths are much larger than the lattice spacing, i.e., when the trimers become extended.
+When $|U|>>2t$ this may no longer be the case, as the three particles in the trimer become closer.
+The correspondence between the GS and the ES trimers, however, continues to hold for any value of $U<-2t$.
+This suggests that a robust or stronger type of universality may be at play, as explained below.}

-In Figure \ref{fig4} we analyze $E_{B}$ along with the corresponding $\langle M \rangle$ of the GS trimer for $V=1000~t$ at $K=0$ as a function of $U$.
-As expected $E_{B}$ increases with increasingly attractive $U$, but only up to $U\sim-3.9t$.
+In Figure \ref{fig5} we analyze $E_{B}$ along with the corresponding $\langle M \rangle$ of the GS trimer for $V=1000~t$ at $K=0$ as a function of $U$. \btext{(See Figure \ref{fig6} for a spatial visualization of the trimer's wavefunction.)} As expected $E_{B}$ increases with increasingly attractive $U$, but only up to $U\sim-3.9t$.
 At this $U$, $E_{B}$ develops a maximum followed by a rapid decrease.
 This striking behavior accompanies an opposite trend in $\langle M \rangle$ which has a minimum roughly coinciding with the maximum in $E_B$.

 To explain this maximum in the binding energy as a function of $U$, we consider the probability density